 Trump’s impulsive and counterproductive decision to remove U.S. troops from Germany.
 The Pentagon has started to execute President Donald Trump’s order to withdraw one-third of the U.S. troops in Germany—reducing their numbers from 36,000 to 24,000.

 Three things about this move are already clear.
 First, far from being “a major strategic and positive shift,” as Secretary of Defense Mark Esper characterized it at a news conference Wednesday, it is purely an outburst of Trump’s angst and revenge, aimed at German Chancellor Angela Merkel, for various slights against him.
-Second, the strategic shift it bodes would not be at all positive for the NATO alliance—and, contrary to Trump’s intentions, it would cost the United States more money.
 'A chain of stupidity': the Skripal case and the decline of Russia's spy agencies.
 In 2011 I was in Libya reporting on the civil war.

 Rebels backed by the US, the UK and France were advancing on the capital, Tripoli.
 The insurgents moved forward through bombed-out towns as Muammar Gaddafi’s forces retreated.
 Coastal cities in the west and east, oil refineries, Roman ruins and temples – all fell, one by one, as the regime lost ground.
 These were dangerous times.
 Ireland’s shock poll result was a vote against the success of globalisation.
 In 2011, in what seemed like a laying to rest of the mad ghosts of Anglo-Irish history, the Queen was cheered to the rafters in Dublin.